robcarver17/pysystemtrade/docs/futures.md

 <a name="roll_calendars_from_multiple"></a>
 ### Roll calendars from existing 'multiple prices' .csv files

-In the next section we learn how to use roll calendars, and price data for individual contracts, to create DataFrames of *multiple prices*: the series of prices for the current, forward and carry contracts; as well as the identify of those contracts.
+In the next section we learn how to use roll calendars, and price data for individual contracts, to create DataFrames of *multiple prices*: the series of prices for the current, forward and carry contracts; as well as the identity of those contracts.
 But it's also possible to reverse this operation: work out roll calendars from multiple prices.

 Of course you can only do this if you've already got these prices, which means you already need to have a roll calendar: a catch 22.
 Fortunately there are sets of multiple prices provided in pysystemtrade, and have been for some time, [here](/data/futures/multiple_prices_csv).
 These are copies of the data in my legacy trading system, for which I had to generate historic roll calendars, and for the data since early 2014 include the actual dates when I rolled.